2018 Cuyahoga County Executive election

-The 2018 Cuyahoga County executive election took place on November 6, 2018 to elect the County Executive of Cuyahoga County, Ohio.
+The 2018 Cuyahoga County Executive election took place on November 6, 2018, to elect the County Executive of Cuyahoga County, Ohio.
 Incumbent Democratic County Executive Armond Budish won reelection to a second term with 67.47% of the vote, making him the first since the establishment of the office to be reelected.

 Democratic primary

-Incumbent Armond Budish ran unopposed not only in the Democratic primary, but in the Republican primary too, as no other candidates filed petitions to challenge him.
+Incumbent Armond Budish ran unopposed not only in the Democratic primary, but in the Republican primary as well, as no other candidates filed petitions to challenge him.